macamadridb/alzheimer-target-prediction/README.md

 - **Hyperparameters:** The HP values are assigned to variables such as `HIDDEN_CHANNELS`, `LEARNING_RATE`, `FINAL_EPOCHS`, etc., directly from the Optuna results.

 #### C. Final Results
+At this stage, the graph is re-divided using **`RandomLinkSplit`**, a method that separates edges into **Training**, **Validation**, and **Test** subsets.
+This division is an **integral part of the evaluation process**, as all performance metrics — *AUC, Accuracy, Precision, Recall, and F1-score* — are computed over these subsets.
+This ensures a consistent and reproducible evaluation of the model’s predictive performance on unseen data.

 At the end of execution, this notebook produces **two key artifacts** in the `output/` directory: